aaron-grau/curic/capstone/readings/capstone-project-proposal.md

 ## Setting up the Project Repo

-0. Click "Download ZIP" on the sample proposal page.

-0. Save and extract the contents to whatever folder you want your project to live in.
+0. Clone the curriculum repo (if you haven't done this already).

+0. Navigate to the [sample project proposal][sample-proposal] in the curriculum file tree.

+0. `cp -r . ~/destination/path/for/your/sample_project_proposal`

-0. `cd` into the folder and run this command, adding any other options you might want:
+0. `cd` into the place where you copied the proposal and run this command, adding any other options you might want:

    `rails new . --skip-turbolinks --database=postgresql`